ray-x/mkdn.nvim/README.md

 # mkdn.nvim

 mkdn.nvim is markdown toolkit for neovim.
-It utilize LSP and telescope/ripgrep universal-ctags to provide a better markdown editing experience.
+It utilize LSP, telescope/ripgrep and universal-ctags to provide a better markdown editing experience.

 ## Features